Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Operationalizing the framework: Statistical Model Checking and

-\paragraph{Steady state properties and warmup analysis} \mq{} has been extented to support \mv{}'s extension with steady state and warmup analysis capabilities discussed in Section~\ref{subsec:steadystate}.
-Listing~\ref{ls:examplePropertySS} provides a \emph{steady state} MultiQuaTEx query used in Section~\ref{sec:predmarket} to study the average value at steady state of the wealth of three agents (0, 1, and 2), and of the price in our test-bed market selection model.
-The query is simple, as in this case the operator \texttt{obs} just returns the observation of interest, while \llines{ls:ssan1}{ls:ssan3} show how to run the three types of supported analysis. \lstset{caption=A steady state MultiQuaTEx query.
+\paragraph{Steady-state properties and warmup analysis} \mq{} has been extended to support \mv{}'s extension with steady-state and warmup analysis capabilities discussed in Section~\ref{subsec:steadystate}.
+Listing~\ref{ls:examplePropertySS} provides a \emph{steady-state} MultiQuaTEx query used in Section~\ref{sec:predmarket} to study the average value at steady state of the wealth of three agents (0, 1, and 2), and of the price in our testbed market selection model.
+The query is simple, as in this case the operator \texttt{obs} just returns the observation of interest, while \llines{ls:ssan1}{ls:ssan3} show how to run the three types of supported analysis. \lstset{caption=A steady-state MultiQuaTEx query.
 Only one of the three eval commands should be used at a time., label=ls:examplePropertySS}

-In particular, a steady state query is composed of two parts: A list of \texttt{next}-free operators, and one of the three \texttt{eval} commands in Listing~\ref{ls:examplePropertySS}, provided with a list of operators to study.
+In particular, a steady-state query is composed of two parts: A list of \texttt{next}-free operators, and one of the three \texttt{eval} commands in Listing~\ref{ls:examplePropertySS}, provided with a list of operators to study.

-Intuitively, a steady state \mq query defines observations on single simulation states, implicitly studied at steady state.
+Intuitively, a steady-state \mq query defines observations on single simulation states, implicitly studied at steady state.
 In particular, \texttt{warmup} performs the warmup estimation procedure (Section~\ref{sec:steadystatewu}) for each of the listed properties.
 Indeed, every random variable defined on a process might have a different warmup period.
-We will see examples of this in Section~\ref{sec:predmarket}.
-Instead, \texttt{autoBM} performs a warmup estimation on each property, and, begins computing the batch means procedure (Section~\ref{sec:steadystatebm}) on each of them as soon as the property completes its warmup period.
+We have seen examples of this in Section~\ref{sec:predmarket}.
+Instead, \texttt{autoBM} performs a warmup estimation on each property, and begins computing the batch means procedure (Section~\ref{sec:steadystatebm}) on each of them as soon as the property completes its warmup period.
 The command \autord is similar, but it first completes the warmup analysis for all considered properties, and then feeds this information to the replication deletion procedure from Section~\ref{sec:steadystaterd}.
 In all cases, the default values described in Section~\ref{sec:algorithms} will be used if not otherwise specified by the user when running the analysis.